oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

-    works even if the first request/response pair cannot be intercepted (for example, because TLS is used to protect these messages): Here, we assume that the user wants to start the grant using A-AS (and not H-AS).
-After the client redirected the user to the authorization endpoint at A-AS, the attacker immediately redirects the user to H-AS (changing the client id "7ZGZldHQ").
+    works even if the first request/response pair cannot be intercepted (for example, because TLS is used to protect these messages): Here, we assume that the user wants to start the grant using A-AS (and not H-AS, see Threat T1).
+After the client redirected the user to the authorization endpoint at A-AS, the attacker immediately redirects the user to H-AS (changing the client id to `7ZGZldHQ`).
 (A vigilant user might at this point detect that she intended to use A-AS instead of H-AS.)
-The attack now proceeds exactly as in step
+The attack now proceeds exactly as in Steps 3ff. of the attack description above.
-    <xref format="counter" target="list_mixup_acg_after_authep"/> of
-    the attack description above.
   * **Per-AS Redirect URIs**: If clients use different redirect URIs for different ASs, do not store the selected AS in the user's session, and ASs do not check the redirect URIs properly,